 Upon construction completion, the proposed project would improve the bicycle and pedestrian facilities along Placerville Drive and Green Valley Road.
 Roadway operations at the proposed project site would be similar to existing conditions.
-In addition, as stated above, the construction of Class I bicycle paths, trails, multipurpose paths, or other offroad facilities that serve non-motorized travel would not lead to a measurable increase in VMT.
-Therefore, the proposed project's impacts to VMT would be less than significant and no mitigation is required.

-c) Less than Significant.
+In addition, as stated above, the construction of Class I bicycle paths, trails, multipurpose paths, or other off-road facilities that serve non-motorized travel would not lead to a measurable increase in c) Less than Significant.
 The proposed project would construct sidewalk and bike facilities along Placerville Drive and Green Valley Road.
 The proposed project would be constructed adjacent to existing roadways but would not change the geometric design of the roadways.
 During construction, there could be conflict with construction equipment and adjacent land uses; however, construction equipment would be confined to the project site and staging areas and would not conflict with other vehicles moving through the project site.
 Potential conflicts in movement of construction equipment and other roadway vehicles would cease upon construction completion.
 Impacts are less than significant in this regard and no mitigation measures are required.